 Many policies on the market that exclude coverage for voluntarily or involuntarily recalling an insured’s products.
 This may be amended to include sub-limited coverage for the expense associated in such recalls.
 Working with the right insurance broker will enable you to obtain broader coverage and full limits of liability.

-Beyond making sure your insurance program addresses the scope and extent of your operation’s exposures, there are important best practices you can implement to mitigate risk.
+Beyond making sure your insurance program addresses the scope and extent of your operation’s exposures, there are important best practices underwriters recommend that you can implement to mitigate risk.
 These include:

-- Use a proven third party to import ingredients to minimize the exposure of potentially contaminated and untested materials.
+- Using a reputable third party to import ingredients to minimize the risk of potentially contaminated and untested materials.

-- Perform robust testing of both raw materials and finished products either in-house or through a third-party lab.
+- Testing both raw materials and finished products either in-house or through a third-party lab.

-- Keep accurate records of goods and shipments, including the lot and batch numbers, so the product and the raw materials from which the product was made are recorded.
-By doing so, you can track the product and contain an incident should a problem arise, such as contamination of a certain batch.
+- Maintaining accurate records of goods and shipments.
+This should include keeping track of the lot and batch numbers in order to have a record of both the product and the raw materials from which the product was made.
+In doing so, you can track the product and manage an incident such as batch contamination.

-- Require the supplier or contract manufacturer to carry General Liability including Product Liability insurance with adequate limits, limited exclusions and be sure you are included as an additional insured.
+- Ensuring the supplier or contract manufacturer has the proper insurance coverages including General Liability and Product Liability along with adequate limits and limited exclusions; be sure you are included as an additional insured.

 Owens Group specializes in providing comprehensive insurance programs for the cannabis industry including products within the nutraceuticals market.
 We work with a number of insurance carriers to design policies that will address our clients’ specific risks.
 For more information on how we can protect your business, please contact Joseph Ehrlich at 201-408-3512 or Jean Dennehy at 201-408-3506.